- Harley Bike Week during May

-During all rallies you will notice an increased police presence with strict zero tolerance enforcement for DUI and alcohol/drug violations.
+During all rallies, you will notice an increased police presence with strict zero-tolerance enforcement for Driving Under the Influence (DUI) and alcohol/drug violations.
 Speeding, noise, and nuisance violations will also be a top priority.
 These measures are in place to ensure the safety and quality of life of our residents and visitors.

 Our community is special to us and we value the safety of our residents and visitors.
 We chose to make the Surfside Beach area home because it is a great place to live, work and raise a family.
 We respect where we live and ask that when you visit our town, you do the same.

 We welcome you and ask that you be safe, have fun and follow the law.
 Be safe!